sagc-bioinformatics/nextflow-vs-snakemake-2024/00-setup.markdown

 You will need to do some text editing during the workshop.
 If you are comfortable with Linux CLI text editors (e.g. vim, nano), feel free to ignore this part.

-If you would like to use a text editor, then we recommend using installing [Visual Studio Code](https://code.visualstudio.com/), and also the official SSH extension (Remote-SSH).
+If you would like to use a GUI text editor, we recommend using installing [Visual Studio Code](https://code.visualstudio.com/), and also the official SSH extension (Remote-SSH).

 In short: